Twenty-mule team: History

-The teams hauled more than 20 e6lb of borax out of Death Valley in the six years of the operation.
-Pacific Coast Borax began shipping their borax by train in 1898.
+The teams hauled more than 20 e6lb of borax out of Death Valley in the six years of operation, with Pacific Coast Borax shipping their borax by train starting in 1898.

-Team
+Mules

-Horses were the wheelers, the two closest to the wagon.
-They were ridden by one of the two men generally required to operate the wagons and were typically larger than their mule brethren.
+All were mules except for the two closest to the wagon—the wheelers—which were horses.
+The wheelers were ridden by one of the two men generally required to operate the wagons and were typically larger than their mule brethren.
 They had great brute strength for starting the wagons moving and could withstand the jarring of the heavy wagon tongue, but the mules were smarter and better suited to work in desert conditions.
 In the Proceedings Fifth Death Valley Conference on History and Prehistory, two articles discussed freight operations in the Mojave with specific details on the use of mules and horses.
 In "Of Myths and Men: Separating Fact from Fiction in the Twenty Mule Team Story", author Ted Fave discussed how the teams were assembled, trained, and used.
 "Nadeau's Freighting Teams in the Mojave", based on Remi Nadeau's historic accomplishments hauling freight throughout the desert region, gives further insight as to the superiority of mules for general use.

 The teamster drove the team with a single long rein, known as a "jerk line", and the aid of a long blacksnake whip.
 The teamster usually rode the left wheeler, but he could also drive from the trailer seat, working the brake on steep descents.
 The swamper usually rode the trailer, but in hilly country, he would be on the back action available to work the brake.
 From the trailer, armed with a can of small rocks, he could pelt an inattentive mule and send it back to work.
 Both men were responsible for readying the team, feeding and watering of the mules, and any veterinary care or repairs that needed to be done.
 There was a mid-day stop to feed and water the mules in harness.
 The night stops had corrals and feed boxes for the mules.
 A day's travel averaged about 17 mi, varying slightly from leg to leg.
 It took about ten days to make a trip one way.
 Cabins were constructed by the company for use of drivers and swampers at the night stops.